dpenkler/linux-usbtmc/README.md

 down to the nearest multiple of 4.
 If io_buffer_size is zero the wMaxPacketSize for the IN and OUT bulk endpoints are used.
 This is needed for some Rigol scopes.

 ***usb_timeout*** specifies the timeout in milliseconds that is used for usb transfers.
-The default value is 5000 and the minimum value is 500.
+The default value is 5000, the minimum value is 100 and the maximum value is 0x7fffffff (i.e. INT_MAX).

 To set the parameters
 ```